 Adrian Tchaikovsky Visits the End Times

 To us, the concept of the Earth wilting away and dying is something future generations millions of years down the line will have to worry about, certainly not a state of affairs which concerns us.
 While we do seem to be generally trying to collectively move towards a place where we preserve our planet, we are still quite actively destroying it, no doubt accelerating whatever natural processes leading us to oblivion.
-It might be no problem for us, but it certainly is one for the last remnants of the human civilization in Adrian Tchaikovsky’s Children of Time, winner of the 2016 Arthur C. Clarke Award.
+It might be no problem for us, but it certainly is one for the last remnants of the human civilization in Children of Time by Adrian Tchaikovsky, winner of the 2016 Arthur C. Clarke Award.

 The story opens by taking us to the end of Earth as we know it, its final light dying away as humanity’s last survivors head out into the stars, desperate to find a new home and preserve the species, as unlikely a goal it might seem.
 Lo and behold, their journey into the stars nets them a discovery they could have only hoped for in their dreams: a planet already terraformed, perfectly prepared to host human life.
 At first glance, it seems the journey to save humanity has been successfully concluded… however, they are about to realize they have landed in nothing short of a terrifying nightmare.